DCMZ88/internship/Week 6/README.md

 ## Second Attempt
 **( Llava-onevision-Qwen2-0 + Qwen2-VL-2B-Instruct )**

-In this case for generation of questions, we used [Llava-one-vision Model](https://huggingface.co/llava-hf/llava-onevision-qwen2-0.5b-ov-hf).
+In this case for generation of questions, we used [Llava-one-vision Model](https://huggingface.co/llava-hf/llava-onevision-qwen2-0.5b-ov-hf)\
+while keeping the Qwen2 model for the answers.

 We implemented the model as such
 ```